Pratage/TEFA-UNet/README.md

 # TEFA-UNet
 [2026]The codes for the work "TEFA-UNet: A Texture-aware and Efficient Fusion-Attention U-shaped Network".
 Our paper has been submitted to the International Journal of Imaging Systems and Technology.
 We updated the Reproducibility.
 I hope this will help you to reproduce the results.
+# Data Structure & Formats
+After the scripts finish executing, the processed .npy data will be automatically saved into the data/processed/2D/ directory with the following structure: data/
+  └── processed/
+      └── 2D/
+          ├── trainImage/
+          ├── trainMask/
+          ├── testImage/
+          └── testMask/
 # Prepare data
 The datasets we used are the public BraTS 2018 and BraTS 2019 brain glioma MRI datasets.
 Extract all raw files into data/unprocessed/.